 Cases like these are likely to increase.
-Recent changes to the regulatory environment – and rigorous fines and enforcement actions – pose substantial risk to financial institutions, as they are forced to clamp down even harder on employee communications if they want to avoid fines.
+Changes to the regulatory environment – and rigorous fines and enforcement actions – pose a substantial risk to financial institutions, as they are forced to clamp down even harder on employee communications if they want to avoid fines.

 The not-so-new era of remote work has accelerated the trend of employees using BYOD devices and unofficial communication applications to conduct business and drive sales.
 Unfortunately, ensuring compliance for these apps and devices is difficult for most organizations.

-In October of 2021, the US Securities and Exchange Commission (SEC) performed a “sweep” of Wall Street banks, peering into how they are keeping track of the digital communications of their employees.
+In October of 2021, the SEC performed a “sweep” of Wall Street banks, peering into how they are keeping track of the digital communications of their employees.

 SEC Compliance: “Be More Proactive”

-In a speech, the Director of the SEC’s Division of Enforcement, Gurbir Grewal, acknowledged that this “time of rapid and profound technological change” we are experiencing has two sides:
+In a speech, the Director of the SEC Division of Enforcement, Gurbir Grewal, acknowledged that this “time of rapid and profound technological change” we are experiencing has two sides: